blazedarkthorn/squatter-spotter/README.md

 # Squatter Spotter - Form and depth checker
-Pose estimation tracker determine squat depth for powerlifting competitions.
+Pose estimation tracker using tensorflow and opencv that determines squat depth for powerlifting competitions.